 The Product Manager in Action

 A project I worked on recently demonstrates the value of a product manager.
-A $250 million engineering and manufacturing company was experiencing a five-year decline in the revenue and profit from its largest product line while the market grew at double-digit rates each year.
-The vice presidents of Marketing and R&D determined that the large disparity between industry growth and the company’s decline indicated an opportunity to improve performance if a clearly superior product could be implemented in record time.
-I was brought in as the product manager to lead on this ambitious project.
+A $250 million engineering and manufacturing company was experiencing a five-year decline in revenue and profit from its largest product line while the market grew at double-digit rates each year.
+The vice presidents of marketing and R&D had determined that the large disparity between industry growth and the company’s decline indicated an opportunity to improve performance if a clearly superior product could be implemented in record time.
+I was brought in as the product manager to lead this ambitious project.

 In partnership with the company, I worked to introduce a range of improvements, including conducting in-depth research and competitive analysis to determine product positioning, increasing sales and marketing activity, and supporting team leaders with new product development.
-The project was ultimately successful not only in significantly improving revenue, but also in creating internal efficiencies and systems that continue to positively impact the bottom line.
+The project was ultimately successful not only in significantly improving revenue, but also in creating internal efficiencies and systems that continued to positively impact the bottom line.